-"Adjusted EBITDA" is a metric used by management which is net loss, as reported, before interest, provisions for income taxes, and other non-cash or extraordinary non-recurring items, including depreciation and amortization, share-based compensation, non-cash provisions, and the non-cash effects of accounting change in FVLCS of biological assets and derivative liabilities.
+"Adjusted EBITDA" is a metric used by management which is net loss, as reported, before interest, provisions for income taxes, and other non-cash items including depreciation and amortization, share-based compensation, non-cash provisions, the non-cash effects of accounting change in biological asset adjustment, derivative liabilities, and other extraordinary and non-recurring items.
 "Adjusted EBITDA Margin" is Adjusted EBITDA as a percentage of reported net revenue.